f-wichert/ansible-manjaro-desktop/README.md

 ## Install options
-The install options are given as tags to the playbook.
+The install options are given as tags to the playbook, when executing the starting script, this includes all tags.
+In case you want to execute only parts of the playbook, here are the tags used.
 They handle which parts of the system will be installed.
 They include things such as:

+- setup
+    - Handles things which need to be done before the actual base step, such as setting permissions etc.
+- base
+    - This is where the magic happens.
+This tag includes all things that are relevant to you as a user that you will see.
     - packages
     - oh-my-zsh
     - polybar
+    - i3-config
-- i3
+- cleanup
+    - Cleans leftovers from setup and base, like removal of temp files etc.

 All of these will be installed with my personal config files.